Thibault-Hilaire/Thibault-Hilaire.github.io/index.md

 # Talk

-I did a talk at the ANR BraVASS the 11 April 2022.
+I did a talk at the ANR BraVAS the 11 April 2022.

 # Teaching